syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

 * heat-examples/lbaas-octavia: contains the heat template for an HTTP load balancer set up using Octavia resources
 * heat-examples/lbaas: contains the heat template for a TCP load balancer set up using Neutron LBaaSv2 resources

-## How to setup an HTTP Load Balancer with Heat and Octavia
+## HTTP Load Balancer with Heat and Octavia

+!!
+Octavia is currently in the public beta phase.
+This means we invite you to test Octavia load balancers, but we do not recommend you to use them for production workloads yet.

 In this tutorial we demonstrate an Octavia LBaaS setup with the following features: